https://en.sputniknews.africa/20230626/lavrov-prigozhins-mutiny-cant-affect-russias-relations-with-african-nations-1060169021.html

 Lavrov also touched upon the topic of how the events were covered by Western media outlets.
 In particular, he pointed out that Western media apparently indulged in "wishful thinking," covering the events around the situation with Wagner's mutiny.

-The minister referred to reports claiming that the US had allegedly been informed in advance of Prigozhin's upcoming rebellion but decided not to tell anyone about it.
+reports claiming that the US had allegedly been informed in advance of Prigozhin's upcoming rebellion but decided not to tell anyone about it.

 "This was probably wishful thinking, there is such a way to convey what our Western colleagues experienced yesterday and Saturday evening.
 I got acquainted with how events in Russia are covered," Lavrov suggested.